SLourenco/slourenco.github.io/docs/_posts/2025-09-17-vector-database-demo.markdown

 }
 ```

 Now I can write a search function.
-It goes through each stored vector and calculates the distance between it and our query vector.
+It goes through each stored vector and calculates the distance between it and the query vector.
 Then returns the top n results.

 ```rust